School of Humanities and Sciences

 Current Research and Scholarly InterestsMy major research interests are on the elicitation, differentiation, and response patterning of emotion.
 My research particularly addresses questions regarding cognitive-motivational processes that underlie the elicitation and differentiation of emotion.
 To assess emotional processes, I use both self-report measures of emotional feelings as well as psychophysiological variables in my research.

-To read reports on Professor Krosnick’s research program exploring public opinion on the environment visit the Woods Institute for the Environment and the Public Opinion on Climate Change web sites.
+To read reports on Professor Krosnick’s research program exploring public opinion on the environment, visit the Public Opinion on Climate Change web site.

 His attitude research has focused primarily on the notion of attitude strength, seeking to differentiate attitudes that are firmly crystallized and powerfully influential of thinking and action from attitudes that are flexible and inconsequential.
 Many of his studies in this area have focused on the amount of personal importance that an individual chooses to attach to an attitude.
 Dr. Krosnick’s studies have illuminated the origins of attitude importance (e.g., material self-interest and values) and the cognitive and behavioral consequences of importance in regulating attitude impact and attitude change processes.